pierrepeterlongo/kmers_ebame-9/README.md

 - One is `dir_index_VRL`.
 This is where the bloom filter matrices are (in `matrices` sub directory).
 - One is `index_VRL`.
 It contains:
   - a symbolic link to the `dir_index_VRL` directory
-  - an `index.json` file that lists the names of indexed files (used latter at query time)
+  - an `index.json` file that lists the names of indexed files (used later at query time)
 </p>
 </details>